-"Participate" means to have input into a promotion decision, including but not limited to such activities as preparing a written report or review of the candidate's work, participating in a formal discussion of the candidate's qualifications, voting on a recommendation for or against promotion, or providing consultation except as provided for elsewhere in these procedures.
+"Participate" means to have input into a promotion decision, including but not limited to such activities as preparing a written report or review of the candidate's work, participating in a formal discussion of the candidate's qualifications, voting on a recommendation for or against promotion, or providing consultation, except as provided for elsewhere in these procedures.

 II.
-The Basis for Evaluation: The Promotion Record
+Basis for Evaluation: The Promotion Record

-The qualifications of a candidate for promotion will be determined on the basis of the Promotion Record, which, when it reaches the Office of the Provost, will consist of the following material preferably in the order listed:
+The qualifications of a candidate for promotion will be determined on the basis of the Promotion Record, which, when it reaches the Office of the Provost, will consist of the following material, preferably in this order:

-- (i) the "Recommendation for Faculty Promotion" cover sheet (see Appendix B); - (ii) the collegiate Dean's letter making a recommendation to the Provost; - (iii) the recommendation and vote (and report, if any) of the CCG; - (iv) the DEO's letter making a recommendation to the Dean; - (v) the recommendation, vote and report of the DCG; - (vi) any letters or written response submitted by the candidate at specified stages of the process to correct errors in the internal peer evaluations of the candidate's teaching, professional productivity, and service, or to respond to a letter or report of the DEO, DCG, Dean, or CCG; - (vii) the candidate's Curriculum Vitae (CV) in the college's standard format which documents the candidate's educational and professional history; - (viii) a section on the candidate's teaching, including - (a) the candidate's personal statement on teaching, - (b) documentation of peer evaluation of the candidate's teaching, and - (c) all other materials related to the candidate's teaching, including those specified in I. B.(3)(c); - (ix) a section on the candidate's professional productivity, including - (a) the candidate's personal statement on professional productivity, - (b) documentation of internal and external peer evaluation of the candidate's professional productivity, and - (c) all other materials related to the candidate's professional productivity, including those specified in I.B.(3)(d); - (x) a section on the candidate's clinical and other service, including - (a) the candidate's personal statement on service, - (b) documentation of internal and external peer evaluation of the candidate's service, and - (c) all other materials related to the candidate's service, including those specified in I.B.(3)(e); and

-(xi) supplementary material to be added to the Promotion Record as expressly provided in these or Collegiate Procedures, entered in the appropriate section of the Record.
+- (i) the "Recommendation for Faculty Promotion" cover sheet (see Appendix B); - (ii) the collegiate Dean's letter making a recommendation to the Provost; - (iii) the recommendation and vote (and report, if any) of the CCG; - (iv) the DEO's letter making a recommendation to the Dean; - (v) the recommendation, vote, and report of the DCG; - (vi) any letters submitted by the candidate at specified stages of the process to correct errors in the internal peer evaluations of the candidate's teaching, scholarship, and service, or the DCG's report, or to respond to a letter or report of the DEO, Dean, or CCG; - (vii) the candidate's Curriculum Vitae (C.V.) in the college's standard format which documents the candidate's educational and professional history; - (viii) a section on the candidate's teaching, including: - (a) the candidate's personal statement on teaching, - (b) documentation of peer evaluation of the candidate's teaching, and - (c) all other materials related to the candidate's teaching, including those specified in I.B.(3)(c); - (ix) a section on the candidate's scholarship, including - (a) the candidate's personal statement on scholarship, - (b) documentation of internal peer evaluation of the candidate's scholarship, - (c) documentation of external peer evaluation of the candidate's scholarship, and - (d) all other materials related to the candidate's scholarship, including those specified in I.B.(3)(d); - (x) a section on the candidate's service, including - (a) the candidate's personal statement on service, - (b) documentation of peer evaluation of the candidate's service, and - (c) all other materials related to the candidate's service specified in I.B.(3)(e); and - (xi) supplementary material to be added to the Promotion Record as expressly provided for in these or Collegiate Procedures, entered in the appropriate section of the Record.
 Materials added to the original dossier or materials in the original dossier that are amended, should be labeled as such, including the date when added or amended and with amendments clearly marked.